-Common vehicle inspection checklists
+Common digital vehicle inspection checklists

 Vehicle inspection checklists can be divided into four categories: interior, under vehicle, under hood, and exterior.
 But keep in mind that if your shop does a multi-point inspection, it’s likely that your tech will tackle each of those categories.